 Takeover bids in the stock market have considerable implications for the pricing of the shares of the companies concerned and, as a result, for trading in such shares.
 By definition, a takeover bid is addressed to a wide group of shareholders with varying capacities to assess the offer.
 It is therefore important that, to the extent possible, offers are formulated with simplicity and clarity.
 Against this must be weighed the fact that a decisive factor for the offeror's interest in and ability to complete the offer may be that certain circumstances pertain when the offer is completed and, as a result, the offeror may need to stipulate conditions for completion of the offer.
 The first paragraph states that such conditions are, in principle, permitted.
-This may, for example, involve conditions meaning that a specific level of acceptance of the offer be achieved, that requisite regulatory approvals be granted, that no other party announces an offer to acquire shares in the offeree company on terms which are more favourable for the holder than the offeror's proposal or that the offeree company does not take any of the measures referred to in Rule II.21.
+This may, for example, involve conditions meaning that a specific level of acceptance of the offer be achieved, that requisite regulatory approvals be granted, that no other party announces an offer to acquire shares in the offeror's proposal or that the offeree company does not take any of the measures referred to in Chapter 5, section 1 of the Takeovers Act.